Threatened Miscarriage: Care Instructions

 Overview

-Some women have light spotting or bleeding during the first 12 weeks of pregnancy.
+Some people have light spotting or bleeding during the first 12 weeks of pregnancy.
 In some cases this is normal.
 Light spotting or bleeding can also be a sign of a possible loss of the pregnancy.
 This is called a threatened miscarriage.
-At this point, the doctor may not be able to tell if your vaginal bleeding is normal or is a sign of a miscarriage.
+At this point, the doctor or midwife may not be able to tell if your vaginal bleeding is normal or is a sign of a miscarriage.

-In early pregnancy, things such as stress, exercise, and sex do not cause miscarriage.
+In early pregnancy, things such as exercise and sex do not cause miscarriage.
 You may be worried or upset about the possibility of losing your pregnancy.
 But do not blame yourself.
 There is no treatment to stop a miscarriage.
 If you do have a miscarriage, there was nothing you could have done to prevent it.
 A miscarriage usually means that the pregnancy is not developing normally.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?